|

 language, but in most of their cases, they will only be pretending to

-because they already hated her just because she’s lucky.
-Shit, if we were really
+be upset, when they already hated her just because she’s

 hot and had a

-bazillion dollars, we’d probably go to a lot of parties too.
-Why the fuck
+bazillion dollars, I’d go to a lot of parties

 good-looking and doesn’t